Dmitri-Sintsov/django-jinja-knockout/docs/macros.rst

 bs_tabs()
 ~~~~~~~~~

-`bs_tabs()`_ macro creates ``App.TabList`` Javascript component which manages client-side bootstrap tabs.
+`bs_tabs()`_ macro creates `TabList`_ Javascript component which manages client-side bootstrap tabs.
 Internally
-it uses ``App._TabPane`` Javascript class.
-Both classes are defined in `app.js`_.
-Let's explain some methods of
+it uses `TabPaneManager`_ Javascript class.
+Let's explain some methods of `TabPaneManager`_ class:
-``App._TabPane`` class:

-* ``.switchTo()`` method enables automatic switching of bootstrap tab panes upon page load and via window.location.hash
+* ``.switchTo()`` method enables automatic switching of bootstrap tab panes upon page load and via ``window.location.hash``
   change.
 Hash change may occur programmatically from user script, or via clicking the anchor with matching hash name.
 * ``.highlight()`` method provides permanent or temporary highlighting of displayed bootstrap tab, to indicate that
   it's contents was updated / changed.
 This is particularly useful when `bs_tabs()`_ is used together with AJAX
   dynamic components, such as datatables.
 * ``.loadTemplate()`` method allows one-time filling of tab content from the specified ``template_id`` attribute of
   `bs_tabs()`_ macro.
 It allows to delay AJAX calls of the template components until the user actually clicked on the
-  tab, instead of performing all AJAX calls even for the inivisible tabs at once.
+  tab, instead of performing all AJAX calls even for the invisible tabs at once.
 Which is useful for the long lists
   of tabs with :ref:`datatables_ko_grid_macro` generated datatable component for example.

-djk_sample demo project has `bs_tabs() sample`_ / `App.TabPane sample`_ which places grids into bootstrap tabs.
+djk_sample demo project has `bs_tabs() sample`_ / `TabPane sample`_ which places grids into bootstrap tabs.

 The first mandatory argument of `bs_tabs()`_ macro is the ``tabs`` list.
 Each element of the ``tabs`` list should be the
 dict that defines content of each tab.
-The following mandarory key-value pairs are required:
+The following mandatory key-value pairs are required:

 * ``id`` - the value of window.location.hash for current tab;
 * ``title`` - title of current tab;